lifemikey/objectstorage-swift/FAQ.md

 ## Can I expand archives without downloading them within {{site.data.keyword.objectstorageshort}}?

 No. This feature is not supported by OpenStack’s Swift, the platform on which {{site.data.keyword.objectstorageshort}} is built.
 Currently, {{site.data.keyword.BluSoftlayer}} has no plans to implement this feature.

-## Is CDN integration available on my {{site.data.keyword.objectstorageshort}} account?

-Yes, Edgecast CDN integration is a standard feature on all {{site.data.keyword.objectstorageshort}} OpenStack Swift accounts.
-All interactions with the Storage CDN portion of your account must be managed through {{site.data.keyword.BluSoftlayer}}’s API and CDN integration must be activated on your account before to its use.

-Effective of **31 March 2019**, IBM Cloud will no longer support the Content Delivery Network (CDN) feature with Cloud Object Storage Swift.
-{:important}